adwait1-g/adwait1-g.github.io/_posts/economics/2026-07-12-analysis-of-itn-with-community-detection.md

 ![10. after louvain - output 2](/assets/2026-07-12-analysis-of-itns-community-detection/10.%20after%20louvain%20-%20output%202.jpg)

-Similar to how we can get different clusters in K-means clustering, it can be told that Louvain is quite similar that way.
-The paper gives some explanation as to why it this way.
-You can find the jupyter notebook used above here[21].
+Different factors like starting point, order in which the nodes are processed by the algorithm decide how the partition looks like.
+It is in a way similar to K-means clustering.
+The paper gives some explanation as to why it is this way.
+You may find here[21] the jupyter notebook for code used above.

 ## 3. Implementation Plan